jeremi-chabros/MEA/inferential/instructions.md

-Folder for basic inferential statistics comparing network features over time points and between groups.
+This folder is for basic inferential statistics comparing network features over time points and between groups.

 **MAIN R ANALYSIS (gt_mecp2.R):**
 Includes parametric tests and tests of their assumptions.
 Code for non-parametric tests are included for if assumptions are not met.